 This is the kit I bought on eBay

-Mopar 1962-74 B & E Body Standard Power Disc Brake Conversion Kit
+Mopar 1962-74 B & E Body Standard Power Disc Brake Conversion Kit & Adjustable

-The kit came with everything including the Booster in three big boxes, one for each wheel and one box with the booster components.
+The kit came with everything, including the Booster, in three big boxes, one for each wheel and one box with the booster components.

-It does bolt right into the old control arms so it is not necessary for new ones if you have good upper and lower control arms.
+It does bolt right into the old control arms, so it is not necessary for new ones if you have good upper and lower control arms.

-After reading more online, most articles recommend the disk be in the front of the tire which I had been installing to the rear, so I’m glad I did stop before doing the full install and always
+After reading more online, most articles recommend the disk be in the front of the tire, which I had been installing to the rear, so I’m glad I did stop before doing the full install and always

-While waiting for the control arms I started on the Booster and new master cylinder.
+While waiting for the control arms, I started on the Booster and new master cylinder.

-After removing the old master cylinder the instructions said I had to relocate studs on the firewall plate.
+After removing the old master cylinder, the instructions said I had to relocate studs on the firewall plate.

-The studs were already in the right position for my 1968 Charger so I didn’t have to relocate anything.
+The studs were already in the right position for my 1968 Charger, so I didn’t have to relocate anything.

 The next step was to bolt in the new bracket that goes to the brake pedal.

-The kit did not have new bolts so I had to use the old ones which was a pain since they are round on one side.
+The kit did not have new bolts, so I had to use the old ones, which was a pain since they are round on one side.

 One thing I wish I had done was plan ahead for a friend to help since holding the bracket and tightening the bolts is a real pain by yourself.

-After the bracket was installed I tried to mount the booster but the bolt that goes to the pedal bracket was too long.
+After the bracket was installed, I tried to mount the booster, but the bolt that goes to the pedal bracket was too long.

-After cutting off a 1/4 inch it still needed more removed, so I took another 1/4 inch off for a total of 1/2 inch.
+After cutting off a 1/4 inch, it still needed more removed, so I took another 1/4 inch off for a total of 1/2 inch.

-Once enough was cut from the bolt I installed the booster.
+Once enough was cut from the bolt, I installed the booster.

 More may need to be cut from the booster bolt since it is still touching the firewall slightly.